 After 63 days in NICU Harry came home.
 I was incredibly anxious about him coming home, especially as he was still having low flow oxygen, but I soon got the hang of having cylinders and tubing everywhere.
 It was amazing to have our little man home and with the whole family at last.

 Harry has been diagnosed with Bartter Syndrome, a rare genetic kidney disorder.
 It affects around one in a million people.
 He takes several medications and is in and out of hospital on a regular basis.
 Most of the time he is well, but sometimes he is a very sick little boy, and we once again have the beeping of machinery and tubes and wires everywhere.
 He has hearing and speech issues and we are currently learning sign language to help with communication.
 Harry is an incredible little man, and he has so far had quite a journey!

-If you have been affected by any of the issues discussed in this post and would like support you can call our helpine on 0500 618 140.
+If you have been affected by any of the issues discussed in this post and would like support you can call the Bliss helpine.
 Alternatively, you can visit the support pages on our website.

 You may also be interested in...